RouteHub-Link/RouteHub.Service.Dashboard/README.md

 ## 🎉 Acknowledgements

-- Hat tip to anyone whose code was used
-- Inspiration
-- References
+A big shoutout to all amazing cod work contributed this project Your creativity and are inspiring.
+Special thanks to all the sources of that fueled ideas and helped this vision to. also to the valuable references that guided us this journey

 ## 🤝 Contributing

 - Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-- This project developed as thinking Get Shit Done, Features first beutiy later.
+- This project developed as thinking Get Shit Done, Features first beauty later.
 - Ask your self everytime is this the easiest way.
 - I Recommend you check this document first : (The Grug Brained Developer)[https://grugbrain.dev/]
 - Use Standart GO libraries as much as possible.